adamkiss/kirby-icons-heroicons/README.md

 </p>

 <p align="center">
   A set of 450+ free MIT-licensed high-quality SVG icons for you to use in your Kirby CMS Projects. <br>Packaged as a set of Kirby snippets, allowing you to embed them easily.
-Check out the [original project](https://github.com/tailwindlabs/heroicons) for more information.
+Check out the <a href="https://github.com/tailwindlabs/heroicons">original project</a> for more information.
 <p>

 ## Installation